 How to earn C.Pts¶

 Simple.
 Complete tasks.
 When someone is a contributor in a project the Mission Control will become available to them and from there they can accept and complete tasks - see Tasks .
-If they’re completed well and are approved, the contributor will earn a predefined number of points.
-A good scale to go forward with is ~ 1 C.Pts per hour contributed, though really it’s up to the task creators to discern what constitutes 1 C.Pts, as long as it remains consistent.
+If the contributor is happy with the points on offer and completes the task well and is approved by peers, the contributor will earn the predefined number of points.
+A good starting point is ~ 1 C.Pts per hour contributed with some variance thrown in for complexity, though really it’s up to the project members to discern what constitutes 1 C.Pt, as long as it remains consistent.